Lost City Hike with Kids: Our 6-Day Trek in Colombia

-Nestled way up high in the jungle of the lush Sierra Nevada mountains, Colombia’s Lost City (Ciudad Perdida) hike is a legitimate bucket list item for many intrepid travelers.
-It’s not an easy trek to Ciudad Perdida and unlike Machu Picchu there is no train to get you there the easy way.
-You may be wondering, “can I hike to Ciudad Perdida with kids?”
+The Lost City Hike with kids may sound a little ambitious at first, and for good reason.
+Nestled high in the jungle of Colombia’s lush Sierra Nevada mountains, the Lost City, or Ciudad Perdida, is a legitimate bucket list hike for many intrepid travellers.
+It’s not an easy trek to Ciudad Perdida and, unlike hiking the Inca Trail with kids, there is no train or shortcut to make the journey easier.

 Many people will say you can’t trek to Ciudad Perdida with kids, but we are living proof that it’s possible.
-We did this hike with our two kids aged 4 & 6 in December 2019.
-Our 6-year-old daughter walked every step of the way, and we only carried our 4-year-old son for short spurts (like over streams or down a steep slope).
+We did this hike with our two kids, aged 4 and 6, in December.
+Our 6-year-old daughter walked every step of the way, and we only carried our 4-year-old son for short spurts, like over streams or down a steep slope.

-We believe that any regularly active family can also do this hike, but please read our account carefully – it isn’t for everyone.
-This is a legitimate mountainous jungle trek and you and your family must be physically and mentally capable of doing it.
+We believe that a regularly active family can hike the Lost City trail with kids, but please read our account carefully because this trek is not for everyone.
+This is a legitimate mountainous jungle hike in Colombia, and you and your family need to be physically and mentally prepared for the heat, humidity, long hiking days, basic camps and early mornings.

 This post contains compensated links.

-Our original plan was to get a beachfront condo in Rodadero for a week and each parent would take a turn doing the hike in 3 days.
-But then we started talking to Magic Tour Colombia (an authorized tour agency) and they came up with a family-friendly solution for us.
+When we were planning our family trip to Colombia itinerary, our original plan was to stay in a beachfront condo in Rodadero with kids for a week and each parent would take a turn doing the Lost City trek alone.
+But then we started talking to Magic Tour Colombia and they came up with a family-friendly solution for us.

-Magic Tour Colombia organized a private 6-day tour for us, reducing the average daily distance to 4.8 miles (7.8km).
-We would hike to one camp per day, spending the night at each of the camps (1, 2 & 3) on our way up.
-We used Camp 3 as the base for our push to the Lost City, then stop at Camps 2 & 1 on our way back.
+Magic Tour Colombia organized a private 6-day tour for us, reducing the average daily distance to 4.8 miles (7.8 km).
+We would hike to one camp per day, spending the night at Camps 1, 2 and 3 on our way up.
+We used Camp 3 as the base for our push to the Lost City, then stopped at Camps 2 and 1 on our way back.

 Having a private tour enabled us to let the kids hike at their natural pace (slow, but steady and strong) without needing to badger them to keep up to the group.
-We were so excited about this possibility, we instantly booked it.
+We were so excited about hiking the Lost City trek as a family that we booked it right away.

 Magic Tour Colombia gave us the two best guides we could have asked for.
 Jose, our official guide, is a kind-hearted father of two, who was very good and patient with the kids.
 Andrea, our translator, simply loves kids and was wonderful to them.

-Our Lost City guide fist bumps our 4-year old son after a good day of hiking in Colombia
+Our Lost City guide fist bumps our 4-year old son after a good day of hiking the Lost city Trail Colombia.

-It’s important to note that the guides were not paid babysitters – the kids were still very much our responsibility.
+It’s important to note that the guides were not paid babysitters, and the kids were still very much our responsibility.
 Jose and Andrea were such good choices for us, that our kids gravitated to them throughout the trek.

-To give you an idea of the approximate distance of each leg on the Ciudad Perdida trek, here are the daily hiking statistics for each leg.
+To give you an idea of the approximate distance of each leg on the Ciudad Perdida trek, here are the daily hiking statistics we recorded for each leg of the journey.

 We left El Mamey to begin our hike at noon.
-The hike to Camp 1 was 5 miles (8km) long with 1,560 feet (475m) total elevation gain.
-This leg took us roughly 4.5 hours to complete.
+The hike to Camp 1 was 5 miles (8 km) long with 1,560 feet (475 m) total elevation gain.
+This leg took us roughly 4.5 hours of hiking to complete.

-Kids enjoying a spectacular view of the Sierra Nevada mountains on the Ciudad Perdida trek
+The Brewer kids enjoying a spectacular view of the Sierra Nevada mountains on the Ciudad Perdida trek in Colombia.

-All smiles while hiking the Lost City trail Colombia
+The Brewer kids smiling while hiking the Lost City trail in Colombia

 Most tours will hike to Camp 3, spend the night, then climb up to Ciudad Perdida in the morning.
 After consulting with our guides, we elected to hike up immediately after lunch on Day 3.

-This is another benefit of a private tour – we can make our own decisions.
-This turned out to be an excellent choice as we had the entire Lost City to ourselves; just us and the indigenous people who live there – not another gringo in sight.
+This was another benefit of a private tour: we could make our own decisions.
+This turned out to be an excellent choice as we had the entire Lost City to ourselves; just us and the indigenous people who live there; not another tourist in sight.
 What a great (and incredibly rare) experience!

-For more flavor on what the final climb to Ciudad Perdida is like, read our post on Ciudad Perdida Trek – Tips for 2020.
+For more information on what the final climb to Ciudad Perdida is like, read our post on Ciudad Perdida Trek Tips.

-We were on the trail by 6:50am.
-The hike from Camp 2 back to Camp 1 was approximately 4.2 miles (6.7km) long with 965 feet (295m) total elevation gain.
+On Day 5, we were on the trail by 6:50 am.
+The hike from Camp 2 back to Camp 1 was approximately 4.2 miles (6.7 km) long with 965 feet (295 m) total elevation gain.
 This leg took us approximately 4.5 hours to complete.

-Two kids enjoy a break on the way back to El Mamey after sucesfully hiking to the Lost City Colombia
+Two kids enjoy a break on the way back to El Mamey after successfully hiking to the Lost City in Colombia.

-For our final day on the Ciudad Perdida with kids trek, we were on the trail by 6:45am.
-The hike from Camp 1 back to El Mamey was approximately 5 miles (8km) long with 805 feet (245m) total elevation gain.
+For our final day on the Ciudad Perdida trek with kids, we were on the trail by 6:45 am.
+The hike from Camp 1 back to El Mamey was approximately 5 miles (8 km) long with 805 feet (245 m) total elevation gain.
 This leg took us approximately 4.5 hours to complete.

-colorful blankets line a bridge on the Ciudad Perdida trek
+Colourful blankets hanging on a bridge on the Ciudad Perdida trail.

 After a final lunch with our excellent guides, the kids fell asleep in the 4×4 on the way back down the mountain, despite the extreme bumpiness of the drive down.